George Gibson (baseball): Playing career

-Born a stone's throw away from Tecumseh Park (today's Labatt Memorial Park) in London, Ontario, Gibson gained the nickname "Mooney" as a youngster.
+Gibson was born in London, Ontario, near Tecumseh Park, the oldest continually operating baseball grounds in the world (today's Labatt Memorial Park).
+He gained the nickname "Mooney" as a youngster.
 Some sources suggest that the nickname was inspired by his round, moon-shaped face, while other sources claim he picked up the nickname because he had played on a sandlot team known as the Mooneys.
 He began his professional baseball career in 1903 with the Buffalo Bisons of the Eastern League, managed by George Stallings.
 Numerous sources still associate Gibson with the Kingston Colonials of the Hudson River League but in a 1919 article, journalist Edward F. Balinger discusses this topic.
 Relaying something said by Gibson days earlier, he suggests that "somebody got him mixed with some other player shortly after he broke into the big league."
 George spent parts of two seasons playing for the Montreal Royals before his contract was purchased by the Pittsburgh Pirates in June 1905.

 Gibson made his major league debut July 2, 1905, at the age of 24.
 Gibson stood 5'11.5" and weighed 190 pounds, which was considered large for a baseball player of his era.
 Although he did not provide prolific offensive statistics, he did provide excellent defensive abilities and was a keen student of baseball strategy under the tutelage of Pirates manager Fred Clarke.
 The Pirates finished in second place three times in four seasons between 1905 and 1908.
 During the 1908 season, they were involved in a tight pennant race with the Chicago Cubs and the New York Giants.
 The Pirates were in first place going into the final day of the season but lost their final game to the eventual National League champion Chicago Cubs.

 Gibson was in his prime during the 1909 season when he caught in 134 consecutive games, breaking the previous record of 133 consecutive games played as a catcher set by Deacon McGuire in 1895.
 He set another major league record for games played in a season by a catcher with 150, which was also previously held by McGuire since 1895.
 His games caught in a season record stood until 1920 when Ray Schalk caught 151 games.
 His record of 134 consecutive games caught would stand until 1940 when it was broken by Ray Mueller.
 Gibson hit a double for the final hit in the last game played at Pittsburgh's Exposition Park on June 29, 1909, and the following day had the first hit in the new Forbes Field.